-CLASS SCHEDULE 2009-2012 COURSE MATRICULATION
+3 CLASS SCHEDULE 2009-2012 COURSE MATRICULATION

-The Master of Education degree courses will only be offered on campus during summers.
-A student will be able to complete the program in four consecutive summers.
+The Master of Education degree courses will only be ofto complete the program in four consecutive summers.
 This will necessitate taking nine hours or three courses per summer.
 The courses are taught over a fifteen week summer semester.
 During the first five weeks students are expected to read the texts; the next four weeks students meet on campus; the final six weeks are for completion of assigned projects and papers.

-It is possible to take up to five courses by distance education.
+3 It is possible to take up to five courses by distance education.
 These can be taken during the fall and spring semesters to accelerate progress or make up missed courses.
 Permission must be obtained from the Graduate Council.